 Powell-Peralta G-Bones 97A (Black, 64mm)by Powell-Peralta

-Powell company, already mentioned in a previous review for Mini-Logo, makes premium professional grade skateboard wheels.
-These can be best described as quality wheels from one of the best skateboard companies in history.
+Powell company, already mentioned in a previous review for Mini-Logo, makes premium professional grade wheels.

-Powell brands of skateboard wheels are one of the greats you would find around, they are also premium priced and one of the more expensive ones you would find in the market.
+Powell brands are one of the greats you would find around, they are also premium priced and one of the more expensive ones you would find in the market.

 A 97a urethane formula or durometer rating should normally be on the softer side, usually feels draggy, but with the high quality you expect from a legendary brand like Powell Peralta, these wheels are fast.